 Refrigerant Designation Decoder

 Refrigerant numbers are not arbitrary labels.
-For a single compound the digits count the carbon, hydrogen, and fluorine atoms in the molecule, which is how R-22 reads as one chlorine, one hydrogen, two fluorines (an HCFC) and R-32 reads as a clean HFC.
-For blends, a 400-series number is zeotropic and a 500-series number is azeotropic, with a trailing letter that pins down the exact composition.
-The 700 series uses the molar mass, so 744 is CO2.
-This decoder reads those rules for any R-number, and for the common refrigerants it adds the safety class, ODP, GWP, temperature glide, and the replacement and phasedown context.
-The property values are reused from ToolGrit's shared refrigerant dataset so they match the P-T chart and the charge and leak tools.
+For a single compound the digits count the carbon, hydrogen, and fluorine atoms in the molecule, which is how R-22 reads as one chlorine, one hydrogen, two fluorines (an HCFC) and R-32 reads as an HFC.
+For blends, a 400-series number is zeotropic and a 500-series number is azeotropic, with a trailing letter that distinguishes composition rows.
+The 700 series uses the molar mass cue, so 744 is CO2.
+This decoder reads those rules and, for common refrigerants, adds local source-gap rows for safety class, ODP, GWP, glide, and transition context.
+Verify those rows against current ASHRAE 34, SDS/product data, EPA SNAP/Section 608, program GWP basis, and equipment documentation before regulated or safety use.

-Once you know the refrigerant, look up its saturation pressure on the
+Once you know the refrigerant, look up saturation pressure-temperature on the

 Refrigerant P-T Chart →Check the charge with superheat and subcooling using the

-Superheat / Subcooling Calculator →Adjust line-set charge with the
+Superheat / Subcooling Calculator →Estimate additional line-set charge with the

-Refrigerant Charge Calculator →Estimate the CO2-equivalent of a leak from the GWP with the
+Refrigerant Charge Worksheet →Estimate the CO2-equivalent of a leak from the selected GWP basis with the

 -